TEAMuP-dev/audacitorch/README.md

 ### Waveform to Labels models

 Waveform-to-labels models receive a single multichannel audio track as input, and may write to an output label track as output.
 The waveform-to-labels effect can be used for many audio analysis applications, such as voice activity detection, sound event detection, musical instrument recognition, automatic speech recognition, etc. The output for waveform-to-labels models must be a tuple of two tensors.
-The first tensor corresponds to the class probabilities for each label present in the waveform, shape `(num_timesteps, num_classes)`.
+The first tensor corresponds to the class indexes for each label present in the waveform, shape `(num_timesteps,)`.
 The second tensor must contain timestamps with start and stop times for each label, shape `(num_timesteps, 2)`.

 ### What If My Model Uses a Spectrogram as Input/Output?